isubasinghe/pipekit/starting-with-argo.md

 ### Installing protoc
 Your distribution may have protobuf already installed, but I would not recommend using this installation.
 When I first attempted running
-Argo on my Fedora installation, protobuf on the system was missing the entirety of the include folder.
+Argo Workflows on my Fedora installation, protobuf on the system was missing the entirety of the include folder.
 You may find the installation instructions [here](http://google.github.io/proto-lens/installing-protoc.html), but it is farily simple.

 #### Windows
 Unfortunately the protobuf website does not provide instructions for installing protobuf on Windows but it is farily simple because binaries are provided on the github [repository](https://github.com/protocolbuffers/protobuf/releases/).